 The U3818DW we reviewed was manufactured in May 2018.

 The Dell U3818DW is a great office monitor with some impressive features, but these features come at a premium price.
+See our recommendations for the best gaming monitors for PC and the best curved gaming monitors.

 The Dell U3818DW is better than the Dell U3417W.
 The U3818DW has a larger, higher resolution screen that allows you to see more of your project.
 The 2018 U3818DW has much improved input lag, great for gaming, but it is slightly dimmer than the U3417W.
 The U3417W has a DisplayPort out, so it can be daisy-chained to a second monitor.
 The U3818DW does not have this feature.